-Objective Criteria Indicators (Bold indicates existing)

-BV38 % of pupils achieving 5 or more

-GCSEs at grades A - C or equivalent

-% pensioners in households with

-below average income

-% children in households with below

-have half average income

-15. Ensure that everyone Promote a range housing types and tenure, COI 2(d) Affordable housing

-has access to good quality including high quality affordable and key worker completions

-housing that meets their housing BV184a LA homes which were nonneeds decent at start of year

-BV184b Change in proportion on

-non-decent homes (negative means

-deterioration in stock)

-Herts QoL HS1 Affordable housing

-(house price/earnings affordability

-ratio)

-Herts QoL HS2 Statutorily unfit

-homes

-Herts QoL HS3 Homelessness

-16. Enhance community To recognise the value of the multi-cultural/faith Number of community facilities per

-identity and participation diversity of the peoples in the region 10,000 population

-To improve the quality of life in urban areas by Town centre health checks

-making them more attractive places in which to live CABE design review of schemes with

-and work, and to visit significant impacts (if conducted)

-To encourage high quality design in new

-developments, including mixed uses, to create
+Objective Criteria Indicators (Bold indicates existing) Herts QoL ED1 GCSE performance Herts QoL ED2 Adult education level 2 Herts QoL QoL9 Young people with Level 2 qualifications BV38 % of pupils achieving 5 or more GCSEs at grades A - C or equivalent % pensioners in households with below average income % children in households with below have half average income 15.
+Ensure that everyone Promote a range housing types and tenure, COI 2(d) Affordable housing completions has access to good quality including high quality affordable and key worker BV184a LA homes which were non-decent at housing that meets their housing start of year needs BV184b Change in proportion on non-decent homes (negative means deterioration in stock) Herts QoL HS1 Affordable housing (house price/earnings affordability ratio) Herts QoL HS2 Statutorily unfit homes Herts QoL HS3 Homelessness 16.
+Enhance community To recognise the value of the multi-cultural/faith Number of community facilities per 10,000 identity and participation diversity of the peoples in the region population To improve the quality of life in urban areas by Town centre health checks making them more attractive places in which to live CABE design review of schemes with significant and work, and to visit impacts (if conducted) To encourage high quality design in new developments, including mixed uses, to create